MarinosDakis/CryptoWatch/README.md

 [3] Split two terminals and then in each respected terminal type: "cd client", "cd server".

-[4] If you don't have the node modules folder, type "npm istall" in each terminal.
+[4] If you don't have the node modules folder, type "npm install" in each terminal.
 Then, type "npm start" in each terminal to load front end and backend.

 [5] If successful [http://localhost:3000](http://localhost:3000) will load the client-side, and server terminal will say that it is running on localhost:5000 in the console.